pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

             2. The ratio is greater than 1.
             3. The ratio is exactly 1.

--   **You may be provided a divide-and-conquer algorithm and asked to argue about its running time by using the Master theorem.**
+-   **You may be ovided a divide-and-conquer algorithm and asked to argue about its running time by using the Master theorem.**
 -   **How does mergesort work, what is its running time and why?
 How does the iterative version of mergesort work?**